WokLibCodeClub/breakout/step06-finishing_touches/README.md

    We will use the die.wav sound when the player loses and the ball goes off the bottom of the window.

+2. Speeding up the ball

+3. Winning and Losing

 [Go to step 7](../step07-ideas_for_improvement)